 The rest of the paper is organised as follows.
 In section 2, I review some known situations in which there is either a finite set of observationally equivalent solutions or rank failure of the expected Jacobian in order to highlight the non-trivial features of the more subtle situations I am interested in.
-Then I study linear in variables but non-linear in parameter models in section 3 and fundamentally non-linear models in section 4.
-Finally, I conclude in section 5.
-Some additional details can be found in the appendices, which include 3D representations of all the different identification situations that might occur.
+Then, I study linear in variables but non-linear in parameter models in example in Appendix B), but since to the best of my knowledge there are no interesting economic applications, I will not pursue them.